 Even though we will be considering our potential future, we remain products of our past.
 In case you have not heard, 2018 is the 50th anniversary of the Society!
 In this past half-century, technology has definitely changed.
 But our personal needs as flight test practitioners have not.
 We all continue struggling to learn anew what others often already know.
 Many barriers to information transfer exist – some of them legitimate.
 With the Society, we have a forum which helps incentivize the extra work required to transcend those barriers.
 In honor of our predecessors who saw fit to create this forum, we will also be taking a little time to reflect on our history even as we peer into the future.

-How can we help you to get your students and faculty to present their work and attend our Symposium?
+How can we help you to get your students and faculty?
 We'd love to know what we can do to open our doors to you.
-Go Here for more information.
+Contact Us.